walmartlabs/concord-website/docs/api/process.md

 Follow these steps:

-Create a zip archive e.g. named `archive.zip` containing a single `.concord.yml` file in the root of the archive.
-Specifically note that the file name starts with a dot - `.concord.yml`:
+Create a zip archive e.g. named `archive.zip` containing the Concord file - a single `concord.yml` file in the root of the archive:

 ```yaml
 flows: